jason-brian-anderson/development_template/README.md

-# Development Environment
+# Development Environment to build docker containers on windows 10 desktop w/ 3080/10G
-Runs deep learning stuff on top of docker in windows 10 on wsl2 via my crappy 10Gb 3080 GTX
+Runs deep learning stuff on top of docker in windows 10 on wsl2 v

 see nvidia_tests.ipynb file for source of below info